manesjonathan/image-generator/README.md

 This project use Spring Security to authenticate users using Json Web Token.
 The users are pre-registred in a Postgresql database.

+It also uses AWS S3 to store the generated images.

+At creation, the registered user has 1 credit.
+Each time he generates an image, he loses 1 credit. but there is an option to refill the credits by paying with Stripe.

 ## Getting Started

 To get a local copy up and running follow these simple example steps.